HuberNicolas/heart-disease/readme.md

 -   Neural Networks

--   Autoencoders (in R)

-were processed before finally a conclusion was drawn from the results and plots.

-Disclaimer:

--   The Swiss dataset was highly unbalanced (very few 0's and 4's in the "num" section which is they-feature).
-That causes the ROC-score to struggle.

--   In addition to this, the Swiss dataset has no information about the chol level (default 0).
-That means it was not possible to plot the second scatter plot.

--   Overall, the Swiss data set was not very suitable for this kind of analysis.
-The above-mentioned difficulties were (amongst other things) for the low model accuracy.
+I.  **PRE-PROCESSING & DATA VISUALIZATION**

-In the following, there is a summary of all the different plots, how they were generated, and which technique/method/model was used.
+> Below is a summary of all plots; how they were generated, and which

-I.  **PREPROCESSING & DATA VISUALIZATION**
+> technique/method/model was used.

-1. Visualize Max heart rate vs age with the target variable "num" (1-4) : Scatter Plot
+1. Visualization of Max heart rate vs age with the target variable "num" (1-4): Scatter Plot

-2. Visualize cholesterol level vs age with the target variable "num" (1-4) : Scatter Plot
+2. Visualization of cholesterol level vs age with the target variable "num" (1-4): Scatter Plot

-3. Visualize blood pressure vs chest pain : Box Plot
+3. Visualization of blood pressure vs chest pain: Box Plot

-4. Visualize correlation between features and target variable "num" (1-4) : Bar Plot (.corrwith)
+4. Visualization of correlation between features and target variable "num" (1-4): Bar Plot (corrwith)

-5. Visualize correlation between features and target variable "num" (1-4) : Heatmap (.corr)
+5. Visualization of correlation between features and target variable "num" (1-4): Heatmap (.corr)

-6. Visualize blood pressure vs age with the target variable : LMplot (.lmplot : scatterplot with an optional overlaid regression line)
+6. Visualization of blood pressure vs age with the target variable:
+    LMplot (.lmplot : scatterplot with an optional overlaid regression line)

-7. Visualize heart rate vs age with the target variable : LMplot (.lmplot : scatterplot with an optional overlaid regression line)
+7. Visualization of heart rate vs age with the target variable: LMplot (.lmplot : scatterplot with an optional overlaid regression line)

-8. Visualize distribution of age according to the presence of heart disease : KDEplot (.kdeplot : represents the data using a continuous probability density curve)
+8. Visualization of distribution of age according to the presence of heart disease: KDEplot (.kdeplot : represents the data using a continuous probability density curve)

-9. Visualize comparison between the distribution of the disease according to age and sex : Bar Plot (.groupby)
+9. Visualization of comparison between the distribution of the disease according to age and sex: Bar Plot (.groupby)

 II. **FEATURE SELECTION**

-10. Visualize feature importance : Bar Plot (RandomForestClassifier) =\>
-    saved under / rand_forest_feature_selection(25)
+10. Visualization of feature importance: Bar Plot (RandomForestClassifier) =\> saved under / rand_forest_feature_selection (25)

-III. **REDUCTION & VISUALISATION**
+III. **DIMENSIONALITY REDUCTION & VISUALISATION**

-11. Visualize feature reduction for different perplexities : Scatter Plot (TSNE)
+11. Visualization of feature reduction for different perplexities:
+    Scatter Plot (TSNE)

-12. Visualize feature reduction : Scatter Plot (UMAP)
+12. Visualization of feature reduction: Scatter Plot (UMAP)

 IV. **CLASSIFICATION**

-13. Visualize logistic regression : Heatmap (LogisticRegression)
+13. Visualization of logistic regression: Heatmap (LogisticRegression)

-14. Visualize performance of logistic regression : ROC plot + AUC result ; Print accuracy : (metrices.accuracy_score)
+14. Visualization of performance of logistic regression: ROC plot + AUC result; Print accuracy: (metrices.accuracy_score)

-15. Visualize naïve Bayes : Heatmap (GaussianNB)
+15. Visualization of naïve Bayes: Heatmap (GaussianNB)

-16. Visualize performance of naïve Bayes : ROC plot + AUC result ; Print accuracy : (metrices.roc_auc_score)
+16. Visualization of performance of naïve Bayes: ROC plot + AUC result;
+    Print accuracy: (metrices.roc_auc_score)

-17. Visualize performance of SVM (linear kernel) : ROC plot + AUC result ; Print accuracy : (metrices.accuracy_score)
+17. Visualization of performance of SVM (linear kernel): ROC plot + AUC result; Print accuracy: (metrices.accuracy_score)

-18. Visualize performance of SVM (poly (d=3) kernel) : ROC plot + AUC
+18. Visualization of performance of SVM (poly (d=3) kernel): ROC plot + AUC result; Print accuracy: (metrices.accuracy_score)
-    result ; Print accuracy : (metrices.accuracy_score)

-19. Visualize performance of SVM (rbf kernel) : ROC plot + AUC result ;
+19. Visualization of performance of SVM (rbf kernel): ROC plot + AUC result; Print accuracy: (metrices.accuracy_score)
-    Print accuracy : (metrices.accuracy_score)

-20. Visualize SVM (linear, poly (d=3) and rbf kernel) : Heatmap (svm.SVC(kernel = TYPE))
+20. Visualization of SVM (linear, poly (d=3) and rbf kernel): Heatmap (svm.SVC(kernel = TYPE))

-21. Visualize KNN : KNeighborsClassifier(n_neighbors = 5, algo =
+21. Visualization of KNN: KNeighborsClassifier(n_neighbors = 5, algo =
-    "ball_tree") ; Print accuracy : (accuracy_score)
+    "ball_tree") ; Print accuracy: (accuracy_score)

-22. Visualize performance of KNN : ROC + plot ; Print cross validation :
+22. Visualization of performance of KNN: ROC + plot; Print cross
-    (cross_val_score)
+    validation: (cross_val_score)

-23. Visualize performance of simple neural Network : model = Sequential(), model.fit()
+23. Visualization of performance of simple neural Network: model = Sequential(), model.fit()

-V.  **ACCURACIES**
+V.  **ACCURACIES OF CLASSIFICATION METHODS**

+Summary of the scripts (and their log-files) of the accuracy in the form of a table.

 |                           |                                                 |  | Accuracies |           |           |             |
 |---------------------------|-------------------------------------------------|--|------------|-----------|-----------|-------------|